Marek-Sedlacek/W251---DarkNetWeb/README.md

 #### Analysis
 Exploration and analysis of the data.
 Part of the analysis was done within Spark, but the data was also loaded into Elasticsearch so it could be visually explored using Kibana.

+### Final Report
+Documents our process and methods in greater detail.

 #### Other Files
 ###### Bitcoin Prices.csv
 Daily historical prices of bitcoin in US dollars.
 Used to convert the prices of listings.